kubevirt/kubevirt/docs/sriov.md

 pci=assign-busses
 ```

-If all goes well, after reboot your SR-IOV capable NICs should be ready to be used.
+If all goes well, after reboot your SR-IOV capable NICs should be ready to use.

-Check for sr-iov devices by doing the following:
+Check for SR-IOV devices by doing the following:
 ```
 $ find /sys -name *vfs* /sys/devices/pci0000:00/0000:00:09.0/0000:05:00.0/sriov_numvfs